|

 AGORA

-about the composition Agora (2003) was commissioned by the Minnesota Symphonic Winds, a Twin Cities (Minnesota)-based adult concert band under the direction of Dr. Timothy Mahr, in commemoration of the group's 25th anniversary season of 2002-2003.
+ABOUT THE COMPOSITION Agora, composed in 2003 by Carl Schroeder, is a work for concert band commissioned by the Minnesota Symphonic Winds, a Twin Cities-based adult concert band under the direction of Dr. Timothy Mahr, in commemoration of the group's 25th anniversary season of 2002-2003.
 The title refers to the ancient Greek word for a gathering place.
-Agora, composed by Carl Schroeder (b.
-1982) of Minneapolis, MN, has an approximate performance time of 4 minutes. |
+Agora has an approximate performance time of 4 minutes.
+The difficulty level is grade 4, appropriate for college, professional, and advanced high school and community bands. |

 AWARDS & HONORS